Parents, we need to take care of EACH OTHER!

 I watched so many parents lose themselves, time overwhelms, exhaustion make decisions and essentially start to dissolve under the strain.

-I was the friend people got mad at.
+I was the friend, the parent, people got mad at.
 “You make it look easy” “You have the perfect marriage” “You have….”
 I just had to love them harder, know that it wasn’t about me, it was about stress, strain, isolation, fear, societal pressure to be perfect wonder parents.
 Don’t get me wrong, I drowned more than once under an avalanche of laundry, dirty dishes, weeds taking over my yard.

 So, don’t give up.